BinaryWorlds/ThermalPrinter/Readme.txt

 Less errors, easier start for all - just use!

-I will be grateful for feedback
+I will be grateful for feedback.

 Created by BinaryWorlds @2019